 The goals of content marketing are consumption, then behavior.
 The goals of social media are participation, then behavior. (tweet this)

 The confusing thing today is that as social media expands, brands need to create content to populate these channels.
-Further, many content repositories have rich social media overlays (the new G+ fueled comments on YouTube, for example) In no way will content marketing overtake social media in any corner of the universe with the possible exception of professional marketers.
+Further, many content repositories have rich social media overlays (Facebook-driven comments on blog posts, for example).
+In no way will content marketing overtake social media in any corner of the universe with the possible exception of professional marketers.

 Social media is the new telephone.
 Content marketing is the new brochure. (tweet this)

-That doesn’t make it unimportant – hell, I just published a best-selling book about doing content right.
+That doesn’t make it unimportant—hell, I published a best-selling book about doing content right.
 Keep in mind that my Mom uses social media every day.
 My Mom could care less about content marketing, although she of course consumes content routinely.

 Social media envelops us like air.
 Content marketing is a place we (mostly marketers) can go visit, like a sparkling lake stocked with trout.